 Your phone, a device you know all too well.
-In fact, recent research reveals that the average person spends just over three hours per day on their mobile device.
+In fact, recent research reveals that the average American spends five or more hours per day on their mobile device.
 Your phone serves as a familiar extension of your daily routine.
 It’s always nearby – you carry it in your pocket, purse, and hand.
 You utilize it for communication, checking social media, and documenting exceptional latte art.
 In an attempt to remain professional and focused, you keep it put away for the majority of your working hours.
 And while we applaud your discipline, your phone’s camera can serve as a bridge between your company and potential partners, followers, and consumers.
 If easily accessible, this tool can be used to document the moments that define, highlight, and give insight into your ever-growing company.
 We believe it’s possible to remain professional while optimizing the use of your phone, a powerful storytelling tool, at work.

 What moments are ‘worth documenting and sharing’?
 When is it appropriate to pull out my phone?

 Our daily work experiences have a tendency to feel nuanced and far from captivating.
 Sometimes because they are, other times because they’ve become our normal.
 Try to view your job from the perspective of a curious potential partner.
 Take photos of significant company events (parties, staff meals, conferences, seminars…) as well as the routine meetings, research, product development, etc.

 Documenting the seemingly mundane in addition to the extravagant will support a more comprehensive story of your team and work.